 In accordance with the Group Corporate Governance Policy, the Board shall commit to achieving a gender balance that represents 40% of the underrepresented gender no later than 31 December 2026.
-The Company has achieved 50% female representation as at March 2023.
-However, the Chairperson (who is female) intends to resign by the end of June 2023 and a process to identify a suitable replacement is underway.
-This process will include the consideration of the skills and diversity required in the ongoing composition of the Board, including gender.
+The Company has achieved 60% female representation and 40% male representation as at March 2024...